 Senator Hatch was also among the authors of the ban against partial-birth abortion, and has consistently taken the initiative to protect women and children by authoring laws such as the Violence Against Women Act, the Missing Children’s Act, the PROTECT Act (AMBER Alert), and other legislation aimed at keeping our children safe from pedophiles and child pornography.
 He is also a leading advocate for religious freedom — authoring the Religious Liberty Protection Act — and for giving all Americans greater freedom to practice their religions.

-Senator Hatch serves on the Subcommittee on Crime and Terrorism; the Subcommittee on Immigration, Refugees and Border Security; the Subcommittee on Privacy, Technology and the Law.
+Senator Hatch serves on the Subcommittee on Oversight, Federal Rights and Agency Actions and Federal Courts; the Subcommittee on the Antitrust, Competition Policy, and Consumer Rights; and the Subcommittee on Privacy, Technology and the Law.

 For more information about the Senate Judiciary Committee please click here.